Emurasoft/emurasoft.github.io/en/dlg/customize/layouts/index.md

 # Layouts page

-TheLayouts page allows you to define layouts and customize options for each layout.
+The **Layouts** page allows you to define layouts and customize options for each layout.

 ## Layouts list box